-The company was incorporated on 25 November 2008.
-In the opinion of the directors, there were no significant changes in the state of affairs of the Company that occurred since it was incorporated not otherwise disclosed in this report.
+In the opinion of the directors, there were no significant changes in the state of affairs of the Company during the financial year that are not otherwise disclosed in this report.

 After Balance Date Events

 There has not arisen in the interval between the end of the financial year and the date of the report any item, transaction or event of a material and unusual nature that in the opinion of the directors is likely to materially affect the operations of the company, the results of those operations, or the company's state of affairs in future financial years.